 So, your kid came out to you as LGBTQ, whether on National Coming Out Day yesterday or earlier — congrats!
-Or, okay, maybe they haven’t but you have hints they might be.
-Maybe you overheard your kid's conversation with a friend, or you just have an intuition about your child like you do yourself and know.
-Congrats!
+Or, okay, maybe they haven’t quite come out yet, but you have hints they might be about to.
+Maybe you overheard your kid’s conversation with a friend, or you just have an intuition about your child like you do yourself and know.
+Either way: Congrats!
 You have a kid who is beautiful — and likely has more self-awareness than the average clumsy adolescent.
 Of course, you might be feeling many things about the news — including feelings you aren’t sure about or even don’t want to admit, such as confused or angry or sad or at a loss for how to proceed.

 As a queer adult who was once a queer kid coming of age (and who has worked in advocacy and civil rights for many years), I’ve put together a few tips for parents that 100% would have made my own coming-out experience smoother — and can help you and your kid along this journey.
 Here’s how you can be the best parent you can be for your LGBTQ child.